 By the ExCom meeting in December: Report Election results to the SEM ExCom.

-The Director of Elections works with the Secretary and Director of Appointments to maintain the Organizational Roster and the vTools Officer Registry current with Election results as they occur.
+The Director of Elections shall work with the Secretary and Director of Appointments to maintain the Organizational Roster and the vTools Officer Registry consistent with Election results as they occur.

 Director of Appointments:

-The function of the Director of Appointments is to with assist the Chairs of Committees and Geo-units with finding replacement when circumstances cause a vacancy in their teams.
+The Director of Appointments shall assist the Chairs of Committees and geographic units with finding replacement when circumstances cause a vacancy in their teams.
 The primary tool is the Volunteer Portal.
-Making timely updates to its associated programs to will assist other SEM Officers to fill vacancies with volunteers, consistent with their skills, interests, and professional development needs.
+Making timely updates to associated programs of the Portal will assist other SEM Officers in filling position vacancies with volunteers, consistent with their skills, interests, and professional development needs.

-Specifically, the Director of Appointments should maintain regular communication with the Chairs of all the Standing Committees and geographic units.
-This is critical to ‘closing the loop’ and any mid-year vacancies are identified, documented in the Organizational Roster, and posted on the Volunteer Portal, and the updated Roster.
+Specifically, the Director of Appointments shall maintain regular communication with the Chairs of all the Standing Committees and geographic units.
+This way any mid-year vacancies are identified, documented in the Organizational Roster, and posted on the Volunteer Portal.

-The Director of Appointments works with the Secretary and Director of Elections to maintain the Organizational Roster and the vTools Officer Registry current with Appointment results as they occur.
+The Director of Appointments shall work with the Secretary and Director of Elections to maintain the Organizational Roster and the vTools Officer Registry consistent with Appointment results as they occur.

 N&A Committee Actions:

-The N&A Committee shall work as a team to maintain the software modules that provide the communications linkages for both volunteer appointments and officer elections, as well as the primary reporting documents, the Organizational Roster and the vTools Officer Registry.
+The N&A Committee shall work as a team to maintain the Volunteer Portal and its associated programs that provide the communications linkages for both volunteer appointments and officer elections, as well as the primary reporting documents, the Organizational Roster and the vTools Officer Registry.

-The N&A Committee reports its activities on a monthly summary report for the ExCom to keep the SEM Section leadership aware of progress, and any issues as they arise and to ensure prompt guidance, assistance, and resolution may be provided where needed.
+The N&A Committee shall report its activities on a monthly summary report for the ExCom to keep the SEM Section leadership aware of progress, and any issues as they arise and to ensure prompt guidance, assistance, and resolution may be provided where needed.

-[1] All the IEEE Southeastern Michigan (SEM) Geo-units (Affinity Groups, Technical Chapters, Student Branches, and Eta Kappa Nu (HKN) Chapters) are listed each month in the SEM newsletter, ‘Wavelengths’.
-In the “ORG UNITS Cheat Sheet” located near the end of that publication.
+[1] All the IEEE Southeastern Michigan (SEM) geographic units (Affinity Groups, Technical Chapters, Student Branches, and Eta Kappa Nu (HKN) Chapters) are listed on the SEM website.

-IEEE-Eta Kappa Nu (IEEE-HKN), the honor society of IEEE, is dedicated to encouraging and recognizing individual excellence in education and meritorious work, in professional practice, and in any of the areas within the IEEE-designated fields of interest.

 Kimball Williams